slatedocs/slate/source/includes/_invoices.md

-analytic_categories | Can not be a root analytic category items | Can be sideloaded in GET requests. <br> Must be included in the payload in POST/PATCH/PUT requests amended_invoice | The invoice amended by the current one. amending_invoice | An invoice that amends the current one (Read Only)
+analytic_categories | Can not be a root analytic category items | Can be sideloaded in GET requests. <br> Must be included in the payload in POST/PATCH/PUT requests amended_invoice | The invoice amended by the current one. amending_invoices | Invoices that amend the current one (Read Only)

 ## Listing invoices